Project Overview

 Given that are two types of users of this product, I created two personas based on user interviews that I’ve conducted, that showcase their specific pain points, tasks and goals.

-In this journey map, I refer to the persona (property visitor) defined earlier and thus layed out their experience in a scenario where they visit a school property.
+In this journey map, I built on the previously defined persona of a property visitor, mapping out their experience when visiting a school property.

 Competitive analysis